-The inductor is required to supply constant current to the output load while being driven by the switched input voltage.
-A larger value inductor will result in less ripple current that will result in lower output ripple voltage.
+The inductor is required to supply constant current to the load while being driven by the switched input voltage.
+A larger value inductor will result in less ripple current that will in turn result in lower output ripple voltage.
 However, the larger value inductor will have a larger physical size, higher series resistance, and/or lower saturation current.
-A good rule for determining the inductance to use is to allow the peak-to-peak ripple current in the inductor to be approximately 30% of the maximum switch current limit.
+A good rule for determining inductance is to allow the peak-to-peak ripple current to be approximately 30% of the maximum switch current limit.
 Also, make sure that the peak inductor current is below the maximum switch current limit.

 The inductance value can be calculated by: